lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 for a particular time $t$.

 Streamlines, streaklines, and particle traces are equivalent to one another if the flow is steady.
-In timevarying flow, a given streamline exists only at one moment in time.
+In time varying flow, a given streamline exists only at one moment in time.
 Visualization systems generally provide facilities to compute particle traces.
 However, if time is fixed, the same facility can be used to compute streamlines.
 In general, we will use the term streamline to refer to the method of tracing trajectories in a vector field.
-Please bear in mind the differences in these representations if the flow is timevarying.
+Please bear in mind the differences in these representations if the flow is time varying.

 **Figure 6-18** shows forty streamlines in a small kitchen.
 The room has two windows, a door (with air leakage), and a cooking area with a hot stove.
 The air leakage and temperature variation combine to produce air convection currents throughout the kitchen.
 The starting positions of the streamlines were defined by creating a *rake*, or curve (and its associated points).
 Here the rake was a straight line.
 These streamlines clearly show features of the flow field.
 By releasing many streamlines simultaneously we obtain even more information, as the eye tends to assemble nearby streamlines into a "global" understanding of flow field features.